scgbern/scgpico/content/wiki/events/CUSO-Presentation-Skills/index.md

 11:15 - 12:45.

-- Debrief â first Action Plan Items
+- Debrief &mdash; first Action Plan Items
 - What do I want / need to achieve with my Presentation?
-- The âWIIFMâ factor (What Is It For Me?)
+- The “WIIFM” factor (What Is It For Me?)
 - Competence VS Likability for professionals
 - Structure your Message Effectively
 *12.45.
 Lunch Break.*